mac-comp381/ruby-adventures/README.md

-# Programming Languages: Ruby Exercises
+# Programming Languages: Ruby Adventures

 This assignment asks you to do several programming tasks designed to give you a feel for the Ruby language.